robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 #### cassandra
 Cassandra cluster addresses can be provided as space separated list of <ip>:<port>, e.g '10.10.10.10:9160 10.10.10.11:9160', to the analytics processes through the respective dot conf file.

-#### redis
+#### redis (>= 2.6.13)
+The redis-server version should be (>= 2.6.13).
 It is expected 2 instances of redis-server are instantiated on the local node that are used by analytics processes [this is done by creating redis-uve.conf and redis-query.conf with appropriate parameters].
 The ports are configurable through dot conf file, with defaults being 6380 and 6381.

 ### Processes
 #### contrail-collector